-First Fridays Summer Jam Series: Come by the Stuart Farmers Market at 6 PM to enjoy live music starting June 4th.
+First Fridays Summer Jam Series: Come by the Stuart Farmers Market at 6 PM to enjoy live music every first Friday in Summer.
 Admission is $5.

-4th of July at Dehart Park: Come celebrate the 4th of July (on Saturday the 3rd) with a cruise-in and fireworks at Dehart Park in Stuart!
+4th of July at Dehart Park: Come celebrate the 4th of July with fireworks at Dehart Park in Stuart!

-Kibler Valley River Run: The Kibler Valley River Run, held on July 17th, is a 5-mile downriver race held annually on the headwaters of the Dan River in Ararat, VA.
+Kibler Valley River Run: The Kibler Valley River Run, held on the 3rd Saturday in July, is a 5-mile downriver race held annually on the headwaters of the Dan River in Ararat, VA.
 Classes I and II for both canoe and kayak.
 Camping $20 per night (rustic).
 Registration begins at 8:30 a.m. on Kibler Valley Rd. in Claudville, VA.
 Race starts at 12:00 Noon.
 Entry fee of $25.